-Disciplinary action in cases involving drug-related violations may result in sanctions varying from conduct review up to suspension, dismissal or expulsion from the University, or eviction from housing, depending on the nature and seriousness of the case.
-Participation in a substance abuse education may be required in addition to other sanctions.
-This includes, but is not limited to, Everfi AlcoholEdu online course and Sexual Assault Prevention Course.
+Disciplinary action in cases involving drug-related violations may result in suspension, dismissal, or expulsion from the University, and/or eviction from housing, depending on the nature and seriousness of the case.
+Participation in a substance abuse education or treatment program may be required in addition to other sanctions.
+This includes, but is not limited to, the Everfi AlcoholEdu online course and the Sexual Assault Prevention Course.
 Any disciplinary action imposed by the University may precede and be in addition to any penalty imposed by an off-campus authority.
-Refer to Student Handbook.

 VI.
-Annual Notification of the DAAPP and Biennial Report
+Annual Notification of the DAAP and Biennial Report